humdrum-tools/humdrum-documentation/guide/ch27/index.md

 ```

 We can create a summary rhythmic pattern by adding together the values
-in each column \-- that is, counting the number of accented syllables
+in each column &mdash; that is, counting the number of accented syllables
 that occur in each syllable position within the phrase.
 We can isolate
 each column using the UNIX **cut** command; **cut** is analogous to the
 Humdrum <span class="tool">extract</span> command.
 Fields are